dunefskychadwick/dunefskychadwick.github.io/PLO3.md

 -----------------------------------------------------

-This page is a brief reflection of my field experience.
+This page is a brief snippet of my field experience.
 To read a full reflection, please click the "Field Experience" tab in the top right corner of this website.